 The Web's addressing model is built on URLs that bind authority to domain names, which in turn rely on centralized DNS and certificate authorities.
 While this has enabled massive growth, it introduces identity silos, privacy leaks, and intermediary dependency.
 Decentralized Identifiers (DIDs) offer self-sovereign, cryptographically verifiable identities, but they lack a native addressing scheme to directly locate resources, APIs, or services tied to a DID.

 UDNA fills this gap.
+UDNA extends DID from identity resolution to resource addressing.
 By introducing the udna:// URI scheme and a deterministic resolution mechanism, UDNA allows any entity with a DID to publish service endpoints, resources, and sub-paths that can be resolved in a secure, privacy-preserving way.
-UDNA leverages [[DID-CORE]] for identity, [[DIDCOMM]] for secure messaging, and [[VC-DATA-MODEL]] for authorization policies.
+Conceptually:

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.